-Last Revision Date: Version: March 2020 Next Revision Date: March 2021 5.0 Tenneil Cody
+Authorised By: Last Revision Date: Version: 6.0 February 2021 Next Revision Date: February 2022 Tenneil Cody

 Influenza and influenza-like illness Exclude until well Not Excluded Legionnaires' Disease Exclusion is NOT necessary Not Excluded Leprosy Exclude until approval to return has been given by appropriate health authority Not Excluded Measles Exclude for 4 days after the onset of the rash.
 Immunized and immune contacts are not excluded.
 Non-immunised contacts of a case are to be excluded from child care until 14 days after the first day of the appearance of rash in the last case, unless immunized within 72 hours of first contact during the infectious period with the first case.
 All unimunised children should be excluded until 14 days after the first day of appearance of rash in the last case.
-Meningitis (bacterial) Exclude until well and has received appropriate antibiotics Not Excluded Meningococcal Infection Exclude until appropriate antibiotic treatment has been completed Not Excluded Molluscum contagiosum Exclusion is NOT necessary Not Excluded Mumps Excluded for nine days after onset of swelling Not Excluded Norovirus Excluded until there has not been a loose bowel motion or vomiting for 48 hours Not Excluded Parvovirus infection (fifth disease, erythema infectiosum, slapped cheek syndrome) Exclusion is NOT necessary Not Excluded Pertussis See "Whooping Cough" Respiratory Syncytial virus Exclusion is NOT necessary Not Excluded Ringworm/tinea Exclude until the day after appropriate antifungal treatment has Not Excluded commenced Roseola Exclusion is NOT necessary Not Excluded Ross River virus Exclusion is NOT necessary Not Excluded Rotavirus infection Children are to be excluded from the centre until there has not been a loose bowel motion or vomiting for 24 hours Not Excluded Rubella (German Measles) Exclude until fully recovered or for at least four days after the onset of the rash Not Excluded Salmonella Infection Exclude until there has not been a loose bowel motion for 24 hours Not Excluded Scabies Exclude until the day after appropriate treatment has commenced Not Excluded Scarlet fever See "Streptococcal sore throat" School Sores See "Impetigo" Shigella infection Exclude until there has not been a loose bowel motion for 24 hours Not Excluded Streptococcal sore throat Exclude until the person has received antibiotic treatment for at least 24 hours and feels well Not Excluded Thrush (candidiasis) Exclusion is NOT necessary Not Excluded Toxoplasmosis Exclusion is NOT necessary Not Excluded Tuberculosis (TB) Exclude until medical certificate is produced from an appropriate health authority Not excluded unless considered necessary by public health authorities Typhoid, Paratyphoid Exclude until medical certificate is produced from appropriate health authority Not excluded unless considered necessary by appropriate health authorities Varicella See "Chickenpox" Viral gastroenteritis (viral diarrhea) Children are to be excluded from the centre until there has not been a Not Excluded loose bowel motion or vomiting for 24 hours Warts Exclusion is NOT necessary Not Excluded Whooping Cough (pertusis) Exclude until five days after starting appropriate antibiotic treatment of for 21 days from the onset of coughing Contacts that live in the same house as the case and have received less than three doses of pertussis vaccine are to be excluded from the centre until they have had five days of an appropriate course of antibiotics.
-If antibiotics have not been taken, these contacts must be excluded for 21 days after their last exposure to the case while the person was infectious.
-Worms Exclusion not necessary if treatment has occurred Not Excluded
+Meningitis (bacterial) Exclude until well and has received appropriate antibiotics Not Excluded Meningococcal Infection Exclude until appropriate antibiotic treatment has been completed Not Excluded Molluscum contagiosum Exclusion is NOT necessary Not Excluded Mumps Excluded for nine days after onset of swelling Not Excluded Norovirus Excluded until there has not been a loose bowel motion or vomiting for 48 hours Not Excluded Parvovirus infection (fifth disease, erythema infectiosum, slapped cheek syndrome) Exclusion is NOT necessary Not Excluded Pertussis See "Whooping Cough" Respiratory Syncytial virus Exclusion is NOT necessary Not Excluded Ringworm/tinea Exclude until the day after appropriate antifungal treatment has Not Excluded